 If you’ve ever been primitive camping in the forest or driving on a dark, isolated road, it’s easy to imagine a light on a dark path revealing the safe route to follow, avoiding the dangers of going the wrong way.

-3. His Holy Spirit Leads Us – John 16:13: “When the Spirit of truth comes, he will guide you into all the truth…” Follower of Christ, carefully read that again:
+3. His Holy Spirit Leads Us – John 16:13: “When the Spirit of truth comes, he will guide you into all the truth…” Follower of Christ, please read that again, and carefully:

 After His resurrection and just before Pentecost, Jesus promised that the Holy Spirit of God would be our helper, and one of the purposes of the Holy Spirit is to continue the ministry of Jesus following His physical departure from this world.